 Eva Y. Andrei

-Eva Andrei is a fellow of the National Academy of Sciences and a fellow of the American Academy of Arts and Sciences .
-She holds fellowships in the American Association for the Advancement of Science (AAAS) and in the American Physical Society (APS).
-Andrei is currently a member of the editoral board of Solid State Communications .
-She has edited Two Dimensional Electrons on Helium and other Cryogenic Substrates published by Kluwer Academic Press and has served on the executive committee of the APS.
+Andrei is a fellow of the National Academy of Sciences (NAS), fellow of the American Academy of Arts and Sciences (AAA&S), fellow of the American Association for the Advancement of Science (AAAS) and a fellow of the American Physical Society (APS).

 Office: Serin W114